poker-apprentice/hand-history-parser/README.md

 1. Add a parser for your poker site under `sites/[pokersite]/parseHand.ts`.
    This function is intended to delegate to the Visitor class implemented above, massaging the return value into a `HandHistory` object as a return value.
 1. Include tests for common & uncommon parsing scenarios that demonstrate the `parseHand` function is working as intended.
 Common & uncommon scenarios include:
-   - Different games of poker (e.g.: Hold'em, Omaha, Omaha-8, etc.),
+   - Multiple variants (e.g.: Hold'em, Omaha, Omaha-8, etc.),
+   - Multiple betting structures (i.e.: limit, no-limit, pot-limit, spread-limit, cap-limit),
-   - Different currencies,
+   - Multiple currencies,
    - Cash & tournament games,
-   - Limit & no-limit games,
    - Chopped pots & side pots,
    - Antes & bounties, and
    - Player disconnections & timeouts.